Metropolized Randomized Maximum Likelihood for sampling from multimodal distributions: Augmented state RML

-which is independent of $\gamma$.
-Although the introduction of Gaussian modelization error does not affect the posterior marginal distribution of $x$ as long as it is compensated for by a reduction in observation error, the posterior joint probability of $(x, d)$ does depend strongly on the value of $\gamma$.
-Figure~\ref{fig:dependence_gamma} shows the dependence of the joint density on $\gamma$ for a simple example in which the observation is related linearly to the model variable by $d = 2x$.
-As modelization error increases, the variables $x$ and $d$ become more independent.
+Although the introduction of Gaussian modelization error does not affect the posterior marginal distribution of $\vc{x}$ as long as it is compensated for by a reduction in observation error, the posterior joint probability of $(\vc{x}, \vc{d})$ does depend strongly on the value of $\gamma$ as discussed in Section~\ref{sec:select_rho_gamma} on the selection of $\gamma$.